archer96/archerTarget.js/README.md

 Example are available in the `example` directory.

 ## Release History ##

+- 2013/07/06 - v0.3.2 - added some functions in `isType.js` to check whether an object is an element or a node object.
+This fixes a bug with `setArrowOptions`.

  - 2013/07/06 - v0.3.1 - Rewritten.
 New name: archerTarget.js.
 Doesn't use jQuery or Zepto anymore.
 Some other bugfixes.